Backends

 |---|---|---|

-crontab | /etc/crontab lines with # cronix:owned markers | Bare-metal Linux/macOS, the simplest possible deployment |
+crontab | /etc/crontab lines inside a # BEGIN cronix-managed block, each with a # cronix:owned marker | Bare-metal Linux/macOS, the simplest possible deployment |

 systemd-timer | .timer + .service units in /etc/systemd/system | Systemd-based Linux hosts; gives you journalctl -u, systemctl status, and graceful Replace semantics for free |